Maximality and numeraires in convex sets of nonnegative random variables: Introduction

-Concave maximization problems as the one described above are particularly amenable to first-order analysis.
-Morally speaking, a maximizer of a concave functional $\U$ over $\C$ should also be a maximizer of a \emph{nice} nonzero linear functional over $\C$.
+Concave maximisation problems as the one described above are particularly amenable to first-order analysis.
+Morally speaking, a maximiser of a concave functional $\U$ over $\C$ should also be a maximiser of a \emph{nice} nonzero linear functional over $\C$.
 When \emph{nice} means \emph{continuous}, such an element is called a \textsl{support point} of $\C$ in traditional functional-analytic framework, and existence of a supporting nonzero continuous linear functional is typically provided by an application of the geometric form of the Hahn-Banach theorem.
-Unfortunately, $\lz$ is notorious for its barren topological structure.
+Unfortunately, $\lz$ is rather unsuitable\footnote{Note, however, that whenever $\C \subseteq \lzp$ is a convex and bounded (in measure) set, there exists a probability $\qprob$, equivalent to the underlying one, such that $\C$ is bounded in $\Lb^1(\qprob)$---see discussion after Theorem \ref{thm: bishop-phelps}; although this sometimes facilitates the analysis on $\C$, in general the $\Lb^0$-topology does not coincide with the $\Lb^1(\qprob)$-topology on $\C$.} for application of standard convex-analytic techniques.
 More precisely, when the probability space is non-atomic: \begin{itemize} \item $\lz$ fails to be locally convex, which implies that a rich body of results (including the Hahn-Banach theorem) cannot be used; \item the topological dual of $\lz$ contains only the zero functional \cite[Theorem 2.2, page 18]{MR808777}; in particular, as the Namioka-Klee theorem \cite{NK} suggests, there is no real-valued nonzero positive linear functional on $\lz$. \end{itemize} In particular, convex sets in $\lz$ \emph{a fortiori} lack support points according to the usual definition.
-In spite of this, it is possible to define the non-standard concept of an \textsl{outer support point} of a set $\C \subseteq \lzp$, by asking that it lies on the outer boundary $\Cmax$ and properly maximizes a functional of the form $\lzp \ni f \mapsto \int f \ud \mu \in [0, \infty]$, where $\mu$ is a $\sigma$-finite nonnegative measure that is absolutely continuous with respect to the underlying probability measure.
-(Proper maximization means that the value at the maximum should be strictly positive and finite.)
-Outer support points are exactly tailored to describe optimizers of the previously-introduced concave monotone maximization problems.
-To see this, note that the monotonicity of $\U$ not only implies that such optimizers lie on the outer boundary $\Cmax$ of $\C$, but also that a potential supporting ``dual element'' $\mu$ has to be ``pointing outwards,'' which in mathematical language translates to $\mu$ being a nonnegative measure.
-In fact, it will be rigorously illustrated, by means of the rather wide-encompassing Example \ref{exa: util_max_osp}, that optimizers for a large class of concave monotone maximization problems are indeed outer support points according to the previous definition.
+The previous issue notwithstanding, this work aims at exploring special elements of convex subsets of $\lzp$ which can be regarded as support points.
+More precisely, we discuss the notion of a \textsl{\num} $g$ of a set $\C \subseteq \lzp$, asking that $g$ is strictly positive (in the sense that $\set{g = 0}$ is a null set) and there exists a probability measure $\qprob$, equivalent to the underlying probability measure, such that $\expecq \bra{f/g} \leq 1$ holds for all $f \in \C$, where ``$\expecq$'' denotes expectation under $\qprob$.
+As is argued in the article (see Remark \ref{rem: supp_points}), \num s are closely related to support points in the classical sense, where the supporting ``dual element'' corresponds to a $\sigma$-additive, $\sigma$-finite, positive measure, equivalent to the underlying probability measure.
+Furthermore, by means of the rather wide-encompassing example in \S~\ref{subsec: util_max_num} it is rigorously illustrated that optimisers for a large class of concave monotone maximisation problems over convex sets are indeed \num s according to the previous definition.